MK316/S2024/DLTESOL/Project1-Questions.md

 ## 📗 10 Guiding questions

-### 1. What digital tool are you exploring, and what is its primary function?
-(Mendatory to answer in your presentation)
+### 1. What digital tool are you exploring, and what is its primary function? (📌 Mendatory to answer in your presentation)

 Provide a brief overview of the tool, mentioning its name, main features, and its purpose in English learning or teaching.
 Include a specific example of how it's used.